Bad files from your bank

 Transfers aren't merged

-The CSV importer is capable of merging two transactions (one from A > B, and one from B < A) if they seem to be the same transaction listed twice.
+The Firefly III Data Importer (FIDI) is capable of merging two transactions (one from A > B, and one from B < A) if they seem to be the same transaction listed twice.
 For example, when you import two files: one from your checking account and one from your savings account.

 By default, Firefly III will skip saving the second transfer because the first one already exists.
 The second is recognized as a duplicate because all the fields are the same.
 This may not always be the case.
 Examples that will stop this from happening are: